-This indicator was not tracked in 2015.
-It will be tracked and reported on in the 2016 Snapshot.
+This indicator was not tracked in 2016.

 Ongoing coordination, collaboration, and communication remain critical ingredients to RGS implementation and planning.
 Inclusive, transparent regional planning and governance also supports and facilitates community engagement and involvement, another critical ingredient to effective, accountable regional planning and development.